-All three and four year olds are entitled to receive 15 hours per week of free early years entitlement.
-You are entitled to claim the grant for 38 weeks per year during term time.
+All three and four year olds are entitled to receive 15 hours per week (for 38 weeks per year) of Free Early Years Childcare from the term after they turn three.
+This is known as universal funding.

 If your child attends for the 15 hours free entitlement only, you should not be charged any fees.
-However, providers may apply a small charge towards lunch or snacks.
+However, providers may apply a small charge towards lunch or snacks, consumables or additional activities (ie trips).
 If your child attends more than the 15 hours per week you will be charged for the additional hours.

 You can access the free entitlement at any: